TudorOrban/Angust/angust_docs/src/assets/markdown/v0/user-guide/components/component-functions.md

 Here we pass the transformed function to the `ComponentFunctions` constructor and add `component_functions` to the component.
 Ignore the other arguments for now.

-We will see in the [Directives](https://tudorban.github.io/Angust/v0/user-guide/directives/overview) how you can trigger the `toggle_dark_theme` from the template.
+We will see in the [Directives](https://tudorban.github.io/Angust/v0/user-guide/directives/overview) section how you can trigger the `toggle_dark_theme` from the template.

 &nbsp;